EneaDim/flexsoc/README.md

 <a id="dependencies"></a>
 ## 📦 Dependencies

 Running `make deps` will automate the installation process for IP development.
+It takes around 5 to 10 minutes.

 Now you can jump to **Usage** and then only for SoC tutorial you need SoC dependencies.